Six Deals You Need To Know About In Australia Today

 Everyone loves a good deal and no one understands that better than the writers here at Lifehacker.
-To get you started today, here are some online sales worth emptying your digital wallets for, including cheap laptops, Sheridan quilt cover sets, Nespresso machines and more.
+To get you started today, here are some online sales worth emptying your digital wallets for, including cheap laptops, electric scooters, portable aircons and more.

+1. Electric scooter price drop: eBay's got an electric scooter for you to glide through your days.
+It's $269.10 with the code 'PREPARE'.
+Scoot scoot here.

+2. Portable aircon sales: Catch's slinging a portable Levante Tango air conditioner if you've been struggling with the heat.
+It's going for $359.10.
+Grab the cool deal here.

 Find more great bargains at Lifehacker Coupons.